 Ropner Park is now considered to be a real asset to the town.
 Every year since the renovations it has been awarded a Green Flag and the beauty and cleanliness of the park has helped gain Stockton it’s Gold Award in the Britain in Bloom national competition.
 The Friends of Ropner Park feel that they have helped with these achievements.
 Sadly funding cuts have brought an end to Stockton`s participation.
 However we are assured that standards in Ropner Park will be maintained.
 (See article in Spring Newsletter 2014)

-Friends of Ropner Park have won “outstanding” awards from the R.H.S.in 2011 and 2013 for their work in the community.
+2011 & 2013 Friends of Ropner Park have won “outstanding” awards from the R.H.S.for their work in the community.